In 'Get Out,' Jordan Peele Tackles The 'Human Horror' Of Racial Fear

 On how he got the idea for the film

 This is the only woke horror movie of all time, save for Night of the Living Dead. ...
-I felt like race has not been dealt with in you know, my favorite genre which is horror.
+I felt like race has not been dealt with in my favorite genre which is horror.
 Every other human horror has its sort of classic horror movie to go along with it.
 So I kind of wanted to fill the gap in that piece of the genre of conversation.

 On if the opening scene was meant to bring echoes of Trayvon Martin